JvanKatwijk/dab-server/README.md

 ---------------------------------------------------------------------

 The SDRplay devices, AIRspy devices and "dabsticks" (RTLSDR based devices) are supported.
+Support for hackrf devices is under construction.
-Although quite obvious, ensure that the corresponding support library is installed.
+Whn building an executable, ensure that the corresponding support library for the selected device is installed.

 The server - currently - can be configured to support one of these devices, creating the server is by

 	mkdir build
 	cd build
-	cmake .. -DXXX=ON (XXX is either SDRPLAY, AIRSPY or RTLSDR) make
+	cmake .. -DXXX=ON (XXX is either SDRPLAY, AIRSPY, RTLSDR or HACKRF) make